melli79/mathGames/Readme.md

 ## Tracking Loyal Customers

-Let’s say [we](https://carloarg02.medium.com/my-favorite-coding-question-to-give-candidates-17ea4758880c) have a website and we keep track of what pages customers are viewing, for things like business metrics.
+Let us say [we](https://carloarg02.medium.com/my-favorite-coding-question-to-give-candidates-17ea4758880c) have a website and we keep track of what pages customers are viewing, for things like business metrics.

 Every time somebody comes to the website, we write a record to a log file consisting of Timestamp, PageId, CustomerId.
 At the end of the day we have a big log file with many entries in that format.
 And for every day we have a new file.